agentos-project/agentos/README.rst

 ==================================

-AgentOS is a set of libraries built on top of the Python Component System that makes it easy to build, run, and share agents that use Reinforcement Learning (RL) to solve tasks.
+AgentOS is a set of libraries built on top of the Python Component System that make it easy to build, run, and share agents that use Reinforcement Learning (RL) to solve tasks.

 Key features of AgentOS: